 The Public Interest Legal Foundation, a 501(c)(3) non-profit organization, relies on contributions to conduct the research and develop findings like those contained in this report.
 PILF is the only organization performing this level of work with respect to voter registration system integrity in America.
-Time, travel, and technology help deliver new insights into our election systems to better educate citizens and policymakers alike.
-We also bring litigation to pry this public information from government officials when necessary.
+Time, travel, and technology help deliver new insights into our election systems to better educate information from government officials when necessary.
 None of this would be possible without your support.
 Please help us expand our efforts by visiting publicinterestlegal.org/donate to offer your fully tax-deductible gift today.